Steven Kwan Preview, Player Props: Guardians vs. Blue Jays

 Blue Jays Pitching Rankings

-- The Blue Jays' 3.72 team ERA leads all league pitching staffs.
+- The Blue Jays' 3.71 team ERA ranks second across all league pitching staffs.

-- Ryu makes the start for the Blue Jays, his fifth of the season.
-He is 2-1 with a 1.89 ERA and 15 strikeouts in 19 2/3 innings pitched.
+- The Blue Jays are sending Kikuchi (9-4) to the mound to make his 26th start of the season as he goes for his 10th victory.
+He is 9-4 with a 3.52 ERA and 138 strikeouts through 133 2/3 innings pitched.

-- The lefty last pitched on Sunday against the Cincinnati Reds, when he tossed five innings, allowing no earned runs while giving up four hits.
+- The lefty's last appearance came on Tuesday against the Baltimore Orioles, when he went 4 2/3 innings, surrendering three earned runs while giving up seven hits.

-- In four games this season, the 36-year-old has put up an ERA of 1.89, with 7.1 strikeouts per nine innings.
-Opponents are batting .214 against him.

 © 2023 Data Skrive.
 All rights reserved.